Posted on 5 Comments

 • Moisturizers: Since tallow is heavier and harder in texture, higher in saturated fatty acids, and higher in Vitamin E (also more shelf-stable) – it makes a perfect fat to use as the main base for our body butters and butter balms!

-• Soap Products: Since tallow is a heavier and harder fat, higher in saturated fatty acids and low (0-2) on the comedogenic scale (0-5, coconut and palm oils being 4)- it makes a good, moisturizing soap.
+• Soap Products: Since tallow is a heavier and harder fat, higher in saturated fatty acids and low (0-2) on the comedogenic scale (maximum being a 5, coconut and palm oils are a 4) it makes a good, moisturizing soap.
 Tallow soap has a creamy but flat lather, making it perfect for a hand/body soap!

-• NOT recommended for hair, although with some practice and patience one could manage to use it as a shampoo soap – it tends to weigh down hair easily and causes more of a waxy texture.
-We do offer only ONE shampoo soap option made with tallow.
+• NOT recommended for hair, although with some practice and patience it is usable, although it tends to weigh down hair easily and causes more of a waxy texture.

 • Deodorants: Tallow makes a great fat base for our deodorants since it is hard enough to be stable, yet soft enough to apply and absorb easily on the skin.